Burndown Chart Overview

 The Burndown Chart icon appears only in ‘Closed’ and ‘Active’ sprints.

-In the example chart above, the green line is assuming we didn’t complete any work on the first day, 31st May, but we did complete some points, so the grey line shows we are ahead of the sprint.
+- In the sample chart the green line is assuming we didn’t complete any work on the first day, that is 31st May, but we did complete some points, so the grey line shows we are ahead of the sprint.